 Take in views of autumn fields and vineyards along the Willamette Valley Scenic Bikeway.
 The 134-mile route starts in Champoeg State Park north of Salem and ends in Armitage County Park in Coburg, and can be ridden in its entirety or in sections.
 Look for the fiery reds and oranges of maturing grapevines and golden leaves of walnut trees in towns along the route.
 The 36-mile Covered Bridges Scenic Bikeway starts and ends in Cottage Grove.
 Riders pass over six covered bridges (three on the historic register) and through a bright yellow tunnel of cottonwoods.
 You’ll see colorful oaks along the hillsides.

 Follow the Rogue-Umpqua Scenic Byway in Southern Oregon from Gold Hill east of Grants Pass north toward Crater Lake (an easy side trip) then west through Glide to Roseburg.
 The route takes you past several volcanic peaks, rushing rivers and fall splendor in the Umpqua National Forest.
-In Central Oregon, the Cascade Lakes Scenic Byway offers an one-of-a-kind view with dazzling red vine maple juxtaposed against black lava.
+In the Central Cascades, the McKenzie Pass-Santiam Pass Scenic Byway offers a one-of-a-kind view with dazzling red vine maple juxtaposed against black lava.
 The West Cascades Scenic Byway weaves through deeply forested corridors that turn brilliant colors in the fall.
 Discover waterfalls, overlooks and forests bright with seasonal color in the Hood/Gorge region, where you can take the Mt.
 Hood Scenic Byway around Oregon’s tallest peak.
 From there, follow the river east to the charming towns of Mosier and The Dalles or loop back west to Troutdale and Portland.